Computer program: Very Large Scale Integration

 A major milestone in software development was the invention of the Very Large Scale Integration (VLSI) circuit (1964).
-Following World War II, tube-based technology was replaced with point-contact transistors (1947) and bipolar junction transistors (late 1950s) mounted on a circuit board.
-During the 1960s, the aerospace industry replaced the circuit board with an integrated circuit chip.

 Robert Noyce, co-founder of Fairchild Semiconductor (1957) and Intel (1968), achieved a technological improvement to refine the production of field-effect transistors (1963).
 The goal is to alter the electrical resistivity and conductivity of a semiconductor junction.
 First, naturally occurring silicate minerals are converted into polysilicon rods using the Siemens process.
 The Czochralski process then converts the rods into a monocrystalline silicon, boule crystal.
 The crystal is then thinly sliced to form a wafer substrate.
 The planar process of photolithography then integrates unipolar transistors, capacitors, diodes, and resistors onto the wafer to build a matrix of metal–oxide–semiconductor (MOS) transistors.
 The MOS transistor is the primary component in integrated circuit chips.

 Originally, integrated circuit chips had their function set during manufacturing.
 During the 1960s, controlling the electrical flow migrated to programming a matrix of read-only memory (ROM).
 The matrix resembled a two-dimensional array of fuses.
 The process to embed instructions onto the matrix was to burn out the unneeded connections.
 There were so many connections, firmware programmers wrote a computer program on another chip to oversee the burning.
 The technology became known as Programmable ROM.
 In 1971, Intel installed the computer program onto the chip and named it the Intel 4004 microprocessor.

 The terms microprocessor and central processing unit (CPU) are now used interchangeably.
 However, CPUs predate microprocessors.
 For example, the IBM System/360 (1964) had a CPU made from circuit boards containing discrete components on ceramic substrates.

-Sac State 8008

-The Intel 4004 (1971) was a 4-bit microprocessor designed to run the Busicom calculator.
-Five months after its release, Intel released the Intel 8008, an 8-bit microprocessor.
-Bill Pentz led a team at Sacramento State to build the first microcomputer using the Intel 8008: the Sac State 8008 (1972).
-Its purpose was to store patient medical records.
-The computer supported a disk operating system to run a Memorex, 3-megabyte, hard disk drive.
-It had a color display and keyboard that was packaged in a single console.
-The disk operating system was programmed using IBM's Basic Assembly Language (BAL).
-The medical records application was programmed using a BASIC interpreter.
-However, the computer was an evolutionary dead-end because it was extremely expensive.
-Also, it was built at a public university lab for a specific purpose.
-Nonetheless, the project contributed to the development of the Intel 8080 (1974) instruction set.